vikramthyagarajan/website-blog/source/_posts/programming/A-Dotfiles-framework-in-Node-js.md

 I would like to think of my dotfiles as a set of modules.
 And each module has a lifecycle.
 It installs, initializes and configures itself, which is what I call bootstrapping.
 This way I get finegrained control over modules, and can bootstrap a specific module instead of all at once.
 Also, if I have many modules and configs, I can choose which ones to bootstrap and dependency management becomes a breeze.

 ## My ideal application specific dotfile
-{% codeblock Vim dotfile conf lang:javscript%}
+{% codeblock Vim dotfile conf lang:javascript%}
 {
   "install": "sudo apt-get install vim", //inline bash script in string form, or name of file in the module directory which is a bash script
   "initialize": "mv ~/.vimrc ~/backup", //inline or filename of bash script which runs after installation and before config files are moved